VijayRavichander/futuristic_fork/Cheatsheets/README.txt

-# Cheatsheets for Data Science
+# Cheatsheets and Notes for Data Science